flexera-public/cmdb/README.md

 CMDB keys *cannot* contain maps/hashes, nor can lists contain differently-typed data.

+When a CMDB key is accessed through the Ruby API or referenced with a file-rewrite <<token>>, its name always begins with the file or path name of its *source* (JSON file, consul path, etc).

+When a CMDB key is written into the process environment or accessed via `Source#to_h`, its name is "bare" and the source name is irrelevant.

+If we use a `--consul-prefix` of `/kv/rightscale/intregration/shard403/common` then a key names would look like `common.debug.enabled` and environment names would look like `DEBUG_ENABLED`.
+The same is true if we load a `common.json` file source from `/var/lib/cmdb`.

+A future version of cmdb will harmonize the treatment of names; the prefix will be insignificant to the key name and keys will look like environment variables.

+## Network Data Sources

+To read from a consul server, pass `--consul-url` with a consul server address and `--consul-prefix` one or more times with a top-level path to treat as a named source.

 ## Disk-Based Data Sources

 When the CMDB interface is initialized, it searches two directories for YAML files: